Client API Reference

 children ReactNode -- Content to render on the client

-Behaviour: Returns fallback during SSR and on first client render.
+Behaviour: Returns fallback — or an empty <div> when no fallback is given — during SSR and on the first client render.
 After useEffect fires (hydration complete), switches to rendering children.
 Prevents hydration mismatch for browser-only content.

 <Form>